Enginamics/disaster_response_pipeline/README.md

 This GitHub repository consists of the following main files and folders:

 - ./app
     - ./templates: folder which includes the html templates for the web application
     - **run.py**: Python script which starts and runs the web application

 - ./data
+    - *.csv: raw data provided by data science course
+    - DisasterResponse.db: sqlite database ("cleaned data") used for training
     - **process_data.py**: Python script which realizes the ETL pipeline for the project.

 - ./models
+    - classifier.pkl: pkl file of trained model
     - **train_classifier.py**: Python script which realizes the ML pipeline for the project

 - ./tools
+    This folder includes common tools / utilities, which can be used by all other scripts of this project.
+    - **score.py**: Python script with custom scorer
     - **tokenizer.py**: Python script used to tokenize text
+    - **transformer.py**: Python script used to transform text

 - requirements.txt
     - This file specifies the dependencies used by the project (see chapter [Installing](#installing) for more details)